XPRESSyourself/XPRESSplot/docs/content/installation.rst

 ############

 ====================
-Install dependencies
+Install Dependencies
 ====================

-1)  You may need to manually point your system to python3.
+| 1)  You may need to manually point your system to python3.
 You can check this by typing :data:`python` in the command line and seeing if it is running python3.
 At this time, RiboPipe only works when Python3 is set as the default.
 If it is not, do the following:

 .. code-block:: shell

   $ echo "alias python="python3" >> ~/.bash_profile

-2)  Download `Conda <https://www.anaconda.com/download/>`_, a package manager, for your operating system.
+| 2)  Download `Conda <https://www.anaconda.com/download/>`_, a package manager, for your operating system.
 Double click the `.pkg` file if on MacOS, the `.exe` file on Windows, or follow these `instructions <https://conda.io/docs/user-guide/install/linux.html#install-linux-silent>`_ on Linux.

 ====================
-Conda install
+Conda Install
 ====================
+| This feature is not yet available...
+|

-1)  Install XPRESStools and associated dependencies via conda:
+| 1)  Install XPRESStools and associated dependencies via conda:

 .. code-block:: shell